shalinee-shalinee/portfolio/README.md

 Skills: Lists technologies and tools you are proficient with.
 Contact: A form for visitors to reach out, along with social media links.
 Setup Instructions
-To view the project on your local machine bash
+To view the project on your local machine:

+bash
 Copy code
-cd my-portfolio
+cd your-portfolio
 Open the index.html file in your browser:

 bash